Cecilia Harris – of blessed memory

 If Celia spoke about her childhood, her voice would crackle and her eyes misted up.
 “It was not easy with Daddy” she sometimes said and “I never grew very tall because I never had good food to eat”.
 Not wanting to cause her any further pain, we left it at that and never asked any questions.

-Her sister passed away and so did her other siblings - only Celia remained.
+All her siblings passed away – only Celia remained.

 When Celia was in her late 90’s, she moved to the Jerusalem area and went to live with a relative.
 We did our best to keep in touch.
 My husband made a point of calling her every so often but after a while her hearing had gotten worse and she could not manage to come to the phone.
 The last time we spoke, her breathing was very labored and she could hardly manage the conversation.